-Role at MMG: VP of Talent and Culture
+Role at MMG: VP of Talent, Culture and Communications

 Gretchen’s professional passion: “Even when they were small, my daughters learned that our motto is ‘We help,’” Gretchen says.
 “When you can make a difference, you do — it doesn’t matter if it’s at work, at home or in the community.
 I am passionate about helping.”